Skip to content

 Cantaloupe Minnesota Midget

 Description: These small fruits measure 4–6 inches across and weigh 1-2 lbs.
 They have deep orange flesh that is juicy, sweet, and delicious.
 The skin is covered in rough, tan netting and is slightly segmented by vertical ridges.
-It’s the perfect melon for short-season areas, though it can be grown anywhere, and the compact plants are ideal for container gardens.
+It’s the perfect Minnesota Midget melon for short-season areas, though it can be grown anywhere, and the compact plants are ideal for container gardens.
 It matures in 60–70 days.

 Usage: Slice and eat fresh right in your hand.
 Cut it up and add to fresh fruit salads.
 Use it to make delicious frozen granitas and sorbets or blend it in refreshing smoothies.
+The Minnesota Midget cantaloupe is versatile and perfect for a variety of culinary applications.

 HOW TO GROW

-General requirements: Melons require plenty of heat, persistent moisture and lots of sunshine.
+General requirements: Melons require plenty of heat, persistent moisture, and lots of sunshine.
 They prefer lighter sandy-loam soils that are rich in organic matter, amended with manure or compost, well-drained, deep, and slightly acidic with a pH of 6.0-6.8.
 Melons are susceptible to fungal disease, so it is better to use drip irrigation, rather than overhead watering.
 Keep the soil consistently moist, but not soggy.
 Add a layer of mulch as it will not only help suppress weeds but also retain soil moisture.
 If your soil is relatively fertile to begin with, a monthly addition of a light 5-5-5 all-purpose fertilizer will be sufficient.
 Once fruits set, avoid nitrogen-heavy fertilizers so that energy can be directed to more fruit set and less leaf growth.
 Because of its compact nature, it can easily be grown in a container on a patio or balcony.
 If using a trellis, support the melons with slings made of old hosiery or old T-shirts.

 Transplanting: Transplanting is not recommended as melons do not like their roots to be disturbed.
 But if you want to get a jump start on the growing season, sow 2-3 seeds indoors ½ inch deep in peat pots 3-4 weeks before the last frost date in your area.
 Place the pots in a warm sunny window that gets at least 8 hours of sun per day, or use grow lights for 16 hours/day.
 Keep them well-watered.
 After true leaves appear, thin to 1 plant per pot.
 They will need to be hardened off for a week prior to transplanting into the garden.
 To do this, place the plants outdoors in a low-light area for a few hours each day, gradually increasing the time until they are outside overnight.
 Plant the peat pots in their hills or container at the same level as the soil in the peat pot.
 Water in well.